bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 Global options have both long-form and single character abbreviations:

 -------------------------------  ---------------------------------
-`--verbose|-v`                   Toggle to output additional information
+`--verbose|-v`                   An option to output additional information
                                  for each command.
 Most commands will
                                  output the JSON request and the response sent to the bitmarkd.